kalavai-net/kalavai-client/README.md

 </div>

-# Kalavai: the first platform to crowdsource AI computation
+# Kalavai: the first platform to crowdsource end to end LLM deployment.

-### Run large AI projects that you couldn't with your own hardware alone
+### Taming the adoption of Large Language Models

-> Kalavai is an **open source** platform that turns **everyday devices** into your very own AI supercomputer.
-We help you aggregate resources from multiple machines: home desktops, gaming laptops, work computers, cloud VMs...
-When you need to **go beyond**, Kalavai **facilitates matchmaking** of resources so anyone in our community can tap into a larger pool of devices by **inspiring others to join** your cause.
+> Kalavai is an **open source** tool that turns **everyday devices** into your very own LLM platform.
+It aggregates resources from multiple machines, including desktops and laptops, and is compatible with most model engines to make LLM deployment and orchestration simple.
+When you need to **go beyond**, Kalavai public pools **facilitate matchmaking** of resources so anyone in our community can tap into a larger pool of devices.
+[Potluck](https://en.wikipedia.org/wiki/Potluck#:~:text=A%20potluck%20is%20a%20communal,a%20potluck%20in%20Alberta%2C%20Canada) computing.

 <div align="center">